neilcreveling/Work-Day-Scheduler/README.md

 ![Scheduler with Content](./screenshots/scheduler_firstplans.png)

 Whenever the user refreshes the page, any information saved in the text areas will remain.
 In this example, the user's 5 o'clock plans changed.
-Here, they can delete their old plans of grocery shopping and update the text area with their new dinner date.
+Here, they can delete their old plans of grocery shopping and update the text area with their new plans.
 By hitting save, this new information will be saved in their schedule.

 ![Scheduler with New Content](./screenshots/scheduler_secondplans.png)